Michael-Coleman856/Fillable-Form/README.md

 Word Form Redesign — Plain Document to Fillable Form

-Project Overview
-Include:
+<h2>Project Overview</h2>

-what the form is for
+- What the form is for

-what the goal was
+- What the goal was

-what you improved
+- What you improved